GWIAdmin/GenwealthSuite/README.md

 ## Overview

 GenwealthSuite is a Python-based system that combines Excel-based tax calculations with a straightforward web interface.
-The system enables a user to input client data through a webpage and pass these inputs to a server-side Python script, which integrates with an Excel file to process tax calculations.
+The system enables a user to input client data through a webpage and pass these inputs to a server-side Python script, which integrates with an Excel file to process tax calculations and returns the results back to the user.
 After performing the computations, GenwealthSuite can use GPT-4 to provide AI-generated tax optimization insights.

 ## Key Features